 The school approved my plan, lent us instruments, and agreed to award volunteer credits to all music majors who volunteered as teachers.

-Since then, Play It Forward has been holding free after-school classes in piano and vocals for middle schoolers in downtown Red Bank.
+Since then, Play It Forward has been holding free after-school classes for middle schoolers in downtown Red Bank.
+Piano class are held at the Red Bank Woman's Club; vocal classes are held at Red Bank Middle School.

 In 2023 I expanded Play It Forward beyond Red Bank, after I started working as a music instructor at the Lakehouse Music Academy in Asbury Park.

-Lakehouse is one of the best music schools in the area, but it's based in a community where many families cannot afford a music education.
+Lakehouse is one of the top music schools in the area, but it's based in a community where many families cannot afford a music education.

-Play It Forward now funds four scholarships a year for underserved local children to attend summer camp at Lakehouse.
+Today, Play It Forward funds four full scholarships per year for underserved local children to attend summer camp at Lakehouse Music Academy.

 In 2024 I saw the chance to expand Play It Forward even further.
 During a sightseeing trip to Zambia to see the famous Victoria Falls, my family visited a local village and toured its school.
 The children greeted us by singing Zambia's national anthem.
-They loved music, but their school had little funding for instruments or music instruction.
+But while they loved music, their school had little funding for instruments or music instruction.

-Play It Forward now provides funds to pay for the school's music program, covering the cost of instruments and a music teacher.
+Play It Forward began providing funds to pay for the school's music program.
+We now cover the cost of musical instruments and a year-round instructor.

-In June 2025 I returned to Zambia for several weeks to teach classes at the school in piano, guitar, and songwriting, and direct a concert by the children.
-Learn more about that here.
-I will return in June 2026 to conduct the class sessions again.
+In June 2025 I returned to the school for several weeks to teach classes in piano, guitar, and songwriting, and direct a concert by the children.
+You can learn more about that here.
+I will return in June 2026 to teach another round of class sessions.